 Climate Impact Area

 Transportation infrastructure is prone to flooding and vulnerable to sea level rise, and is adjacent to valuable wetland habitats of Elkhorn Slough National Estuary.
 Much of these valued habitats are also vulnerable to sea level rise.
 We have an opportunity to increase the resilience of transportation infrastructure and habitat to sea level rise and climate change.
-This effort will create a new model for transportation planning that increases the resilience of transportation infrastructure by proactively addressing climate change impacts while simultaneously addressing existing issues, such as reducing flooding risk, greenhouse gas emission, etc.
+This effort creates a new model for transportation planning that increases the resilience of transportation infrastructure by proactively addressing climate change impacts while simultaneously addressing existing issues, such as reducing flooding risk, greenhouse gas emission, etc.

-Adaption Planning Grant: $360,000
+SB 1 Adaption Planning Grant: $360,000

 Research and Data

-The project aims to:
+The study aimed to:

-1) Overcome the shortcomings of traditional corridor studies by developing an analytical approach that merges consideration of the values of natural resources with transportation mobility and efficiency priorities; and
+- Overcome the shortcomings of traditional corridor studies by developing an analytical approach that merges consideration of the values of natural resources with transportation mobility and efficiency priorities; and

-2) Develop a decision support process to identify the best adaptation pathway (timing and approach) that reflects an understanding of risks over time as well as consequential negative ancillary impacts to the environment and economy.
+- Develop a decision support process to identify the best adaptation pathway (timing and approach) that reflects an understanding of risks over time as well as consequential negative ancillary impacts to the environment and economy.